whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 ![](https://opensourceconnections.com/wp-content/uploads/2020/05/chi-square-1-2.png)

 [The Unreasonable Effectiveness of Collocations - OpenSource Connections](https://opensourceconnections.com/blog/2019/05/16/unreasonable-effectiveness-of-collocations) - Recently while experimenting with word2vec-based features with Learning to Rank, I was exploring using collocations to improve the accuracy of my embeddings.
-If you read the original word2vec paper...
+If you read the original word2vec paper…

 2022-11-10T17:02:32.000Z